 This write up falls under our overall best bats lists as well as our best baseball bats awards.
 While there are a lot of legitimate options in the big barrel space, we think any on of the following bats will do you well.
 To keep it quite short, we think the Marucci CAT 7 big barrel bat is as good an option as any on the market today.
 More details and options below.

 Best Big Barrel Bats 2017

 There are a ton of great drop 5 bats on the market.
-Easton’s MAKO XL Beast, DeMarini’s CF Insane or the Voodoo Insane are great drop 5 options.
-But the attractive price and the stiff feel in a bat niche meant to drop bombs, makes the CAT 7 drop 5 from Marucci our favorite for the largest swath of hitters for 2017.
+Easton’s MAKO XL Beast, Marucci's CAT 7 or the Voodoo Insane are great drop 5 options.
+But the bomb making ability of the CF Zen is unmatched.

 The 2017 model over the 2016 model, added some barrel length with a new internal design.
 The technology in the knob to help dampen sting is still there.
 Expect a focused barrel and a super smooth feel.
 Great for kids who can handle a drop 5, but who don’t think an endload is the feel for them.

 We originally had DeMarini’s CF Zen in the drop 8 as the winner of this section.
 However, the bat was deemed illegal by USSSA and several other leagues.
 As such, it probably does not deserve a strong recommendation.

 The drop 8 CAT 7, however, does.
 The at is dynamite for all the same reasons the drop 5 bat is awesome.
 Expect a smooth swing and a beautiful ping.
 The bat sings when it is hit well and it really benefits the player who has good bat speed.
 The barrel is a good size and the balance is managable but by not means light.